Vietnam Travel Tips: A-Broad Overview

 Before Traveling to Vietnam

-Sara & Candace at the Lotte Tower in Hanoi, Vietnam
+Sara and Candace at the Sky Lotte Observation Deck in Hanoi Vietnam

 Here are some important things to look into before traveling to Vietnam: